John Denver (Everett Collection)

 Today marks 15 years since John Denver died.
 The singer-songwriter's biggest hits are now four decades in the past, but they still sound as good as ever.
 Some might even say better than ever – as our world gets louder, as popular music gets harsher, as cars get faster, commutes longer and jobs busier, there's nothing that soothes at the end of a long, loud day like a little John Denver.

 Denver recorded many wonderful and enduring songs, but there are a few that are remembered above the rest.
 Those are the singles that went gold, selling more than half a million copies.
-And they're the ones we're listening to today as we remember John Denver.
+And they're the ones we're listening to today as we remember him.

 Take Me Home, Country Roads